 You would be surprised how many times it says, "And Jesus took the food and blessed it," or "Jesus said a prayer and passed the food around."
 He did this for the 4,000.
 He did this for the 5,000.
 He did this after they came to the house after "the road to Emmaus."
 He did it in many other places.
 He blessed the bread and the wine at the Passover.

 6. He prayed before the transfiguration.
-That's why they went up the mount—to pray, and He was transfigured before them.
-That is in Luke 9:28-29.
+That is why they went up the mount—to pray, and He was transfigured before them.
+That is in verses 28-29.

-And you know, He didn't pray that God would raise Lazarus from the dead.
-At least that's not recorded in the Bible.
+And you know, He did not pray that God would raise Lazarus from the dead.
+At least that is not recorded in the Bible.
 He prayed, "Father, I thank You that You heard Me."
 He must have prayed sometime in the past.
-That is in John 11:42.
+That is in John 11.